-- 2017 Update: Are Emotional Support Animal Registration Sites Legitimate?
+- FAQ: Are Emotional Support Animal Registration Sites Legitimate?

-- Can I Find Emotional Support Dogs for Sale?
+- FAQ: Can I Find Emotional Support Dogs for Sale?

-- Update: How to Ask your Doctor for An Emotional Support Animal Letter?
+- FAQ: How Do I Ask My Doctor for An ESA Letter?

 Unlike most types of assistance animals, such as service dogs, ESAs are not required to have any kind of specialized training or experience.